department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboard-tools-va-contractors.md

 1. Have each team member review the [tips for creating a Github account](github-info.md#tips-for-creating-a-github-account) **before creating their Github account.**

-1. Have everyone on your team create a Github account.
+1. Have everyone on the team create a Github account.

-1. [Use this spreadsheet](va-contractor-team-tracker.xlsx) to capture all names, email addresses, and Github usernames for your team.
+1. [Use this spreadsheet](va-contractor-team-tracker.xlsx) to capture all names, email addresses, and Github usernames for the team.
     * Indicate which team members are developers (so we can give them access to developer code repos and tools).
     * Please rename it according to your team, e.g., BAH-team-tracker.xlsx.